ZEPL/data-engineering-challenge/Social-Graphs.md

 1. Find all first degree connections of UserA  (my direct friends). i.e.
 ```
+// Retrieve all friends of 'a'
 User[] getFriends(User a);
 ```

 2. Find if UserA and UserB are 1st degree connected (direct friends).
 ```
+// Return true iff 'a' is a friend of 'b'
 boolean areFirstDegree(User a, User b);
 ```

 3. Find if UserA and UserB are 2nd degree connected (friends of friends).
 ```
+// Return true iff 'a' is a friend of a friend of 'b'
 boolean areSecondDegree(User a, User b);
 ```

 4. Find if UserA and UserB are 3rd degree connected (friends of friends of friends).
 ```
+// Return true iff 'a' is a friend of a friend of a friend of 'b'
 boolean areThirdDegree(User a, User b);
 ```